Flood warnings in place after record rains soak eastern U.S.

 Parts of Laurel, Maryland, were under water after authorities opened floodgates on Wednesday at a leaking Patuxent River dam, the city said in a statement.

-Reporting by Ian Simpson, Richard Weizel in Connecticut, Daniel Kelley in Pennsylvania, Barbara Liston in Florida and Verna Gates in Alabama; editing by Gunna Dickson.
+Reporting by Ian Simpson, Richard Weizel in Connecticut, Daniel Kelley in Pennsylvania, Barbara Liston in Florida and Verna Gates in Alabama; Editing by Gunna Dickson, Sharon Bernstein, Michael Perry